 Every salaried individual, working and earning a monthly income, is liable to pay a certain part of his/her earnings to the respective state governments in the form of professional tax.
 This tax, often referred to as P tax, is reflected in an individual’s salary slip as well.
 An employer directly deducts this tax amount from an employee’s monthly income before handing out the remuneration.

 Apart from salaried employees, professionals cab pay it directly to the state government.
 They can also claim a tax deduction for this tax paid during the financial year as per the Income Tax Act 1961.

 Since the state governments decide the quantum of this taxation, it tends to differ between the various states in India.
-Therefore, an individual employed in Gujarat will not pay the same amount as professional tax as another person employed in Maharashtra.
+Therefore, an individual employed in Gujarat will not pay the same amount of professional tax as another person employed in Maharashtra.

-Self-employed individuals, such as chartered accountants, doctors, lawyers and others also need to bear the professional tax.
+Self-employed individuals, such as chartered accountants, doctors, lawyers, and others also need to bear the professional tax.
 However, in these cases, the professionals will need to clear their tax liabilities on their own.
 The tax rate applied depends on the individual’s income and state of practice.

 The professional tax was introduced in 1949.
 At that time, the limit for this tax was set at Rs.250.
-However, in 1988, the limit was increased Rs.2500.
+However, in 1988, the limit was increased by Rs.2500.
 The exact liability, however, depends on the employee’s income slab and state of employment.
 However, regardless of these two factors, professional tax for a month cannot exceed Rs.2500.